CJ Carr: Personal life

 Carr's grandfathers are both members of the College Football Hall of Fame associated with the Michigan Wolverines.
 His paternal grandfather is former head coach Lloyd Carr, who led the Wolverines from 1995 through 2007.
 His maternal grandfather, Tom Curtis, was an All-American safety at Michigan in the late 1960s.
 In addition, Carr's father, Jason, was a backup quarterback at Michigan from 1992 until 1995.
+Carr's younger brother, Tommy Carr plays as a quarterback for Michigan.